 Please e-mail for further details: firstname.lastname@example.org

-An application form is available for download or can be obtained from the stud, with details and fees which may be payable.
-Completed forms should be submitted by October 12th and final selection takes place in December for the following January / February.
+An application form is available for download or can be obtained from the stud.
+Completed forms should be submitted by October 5th and final selection takes place in November for the following January / February.

 WHAT OUR GRADUATES ARE SAYING

 “I learned something new every single day during my time on the Irish National Stud Thoroughbred Breeding Course.
 Everything from foaling a mare to getting a mare pregnant - the whole process -which will stand to me in years to come when I build on my own breeding operation.”